ioggstream/papers/oas-semantic-context/OAS-semantic-context.md

 Cons:

--   Artifacts such as json-schemas and json-ld contexts used in API gateways, development frameworks and tools are byproducts of RDF.
+-   Artifacts such as JSON Schemas and json-ld contexts used in API gateways, development frameworks and tools are byproducts of RDF.
     This is risky because if the generated schemas/contexts are not correctly or consistently processed by tools, they may require